rustanlys/rupta/README.md

 ## Reference

 We have released the RUPTA source code to support the wider research community and facilitate advancements in the field.
 We hope it is valuable to your projects.
-Please credit our contribution by citing the following paper in any publications or presentations that utilize our tool:
+Please credit our contribution by citing our papers in any publications or presentations that utilize our tool:
 ```
 @inproceedings{li2024context,
   title={A Context-Sensitive Pointer Analysis Framework for Rust and Its Application to Call Graph Construction},